 ALE PSIRT works with third-party coordination centres such as CERT-IST, NVD and US-CERT to manage vulnerabilities notices reported on third-party software embedded or used in ALE products and solutions.
 The reports are referred to with a unique Common Vulnerabilities and Exposures (CVE) number.
 Each CVE issued is analysed by ALE teams to provide an adjusted risk score that reflects the effective impact on our products.

 When the vulnerability is discovered, internally or externally, through pentests, CERT reports, or from the field, it is important to qualify the vulnerability within the context of ALE products.

 To help this qualification process ALE uses a tool developed by the FIRST organisation called the CVSS version 3.1 calculator.

 By answering a number of questions, a new score is established for the vulnerability.

 The requalified score is called the ALE Vulnerability Scoring System (AVSS).

 If one or more of the following conditions exist, ALE will publicly disclose a Security Advisory:

-- An incident response process has been completed and it has been determined that enough software patches or workarounds exist to address the vulnerability, or subsequent public disclosure of code fixes is planned to address high to critical severity vulnerabilities.
+- An incident response process has been completed and it has been determined that sufficient software patches or workarounds exist to address the vulnerability, or subsequent public disclosure of code fixes is planned to address high to critical severity vulnerabilities.

 - Public information about the vulnerability can expose our customers to potential increased risk.
-Early Security Advisories may then be published prior to the publication of available patches or corrections in order to inform our customers about potential risks.
+Early Security Advisories may then be published prior to the publication of available patches or corrections to inform our customers about potential risks.

-All security publications are disclosed via the ALE Business Portal website.
 ALE reserves the right to deviate from this policy on an exception basis to ensure software patch availability and our customers' security.